kasbench/globeco-trade-service/cursor-log.md

 ---

-Request: Implement the entity, repository, service interface, and service implementation for tradeOrder using the requirements provided in requirements.md (step 17 in execution-plan.md).
+Request: Implement the entity, repository, service interface, and service implementation for tradeOrder using the requirements provided in requirements.md.

 Actions (Repository, Service, Cache):
 1. Created TradeOrderRepository as a JpaRepository for TradeOrder.